top of page

 • Minimum of 2.5 GPA overall

-• Minimum of 1 rating of Superior in FOA solo or ensemble during high school years of a piece in Suzuki Book 4 or higher difficulty as determined by Ms. Gonzalez or Mr. Yucra
+• Minimum of 1 rating of Superior in FOA solo or ensemble during high school years of a piece in Suzuki Book 4 or higher difficulty as determined by Mr. Yucra or Mr. Sheary.

-• Minimum of 1 audition, selection, and participation to a district, state, or national honors orchestra (MDCPS Honors, FOA All-State, FLASTA Honors, YOLA, NYO2, Music for All, etc.)
+• Minimum of 1 audition, selection, and participation to a district, state, or national honors orchestra (MDCPS Honors, FOA All-State, FLASTA Honors, YOLA, NYO/NYO2, NWS Side-by-Side, Music for All, etc.)

 • Minimum of 25 hours of community service in music/music education